shivprasadrahulwad/shopez/README.md

 - and many more

 ## Screenshots
-To explore the app's user interface, you can view the sample images provided [here on Google Drive](https://drive.google.com/drive/folders/12K6IJ-e4jf160u6gRkjM4H_GlgoNCBxM?usp=sharing).
+To explore the app's user interface, you can view the sample images provided [here on Google Drive](https://drive.google.com/drive/folders/12_aM0dc_aCzJLWChNUYAHBJNS35g6YhR?usp=sharing).

-⚠️ Note: Not all UI images are included directly in this repository due to space constraints.
-Check the Google Drive link for the complete set of screenshots.

 ## Tech Stack